What to avoid when pregnant

 Don’t take certain over the counter medication

-There is a several medications you shouldn’t take while pregnant.
+There are several medications you shouldn’t take while pregnant.
 To get a complete list talk to you O.B.
 One simple one is you shouldn’t take ibuprofen but can take Tylenol instead.

 No hot baths, hot tubs or saunas